Page event

 The page

-event collects several fields about the page:
+event collects several fields about the page (all optional):

 Field | Type | Description |